 It's easy to see why so many people like to learn from home — learning in your own space, on your own time, with your own setup comes with a lot of convenience and flexibility.
 But that doesn't mean that it's always easy to stick with your plan, especially when it feels like there's always something in the background demanding your attention.

 Maybe it's your phone.
 Maybe it's Netflix or the latest episode of your favorite podcast.
 Or maybe you just can't shake the urge to stand up from your computer every few minutes.

-We know that doing so from home can be tough, whether you're learning to code or another skill.
-That's why we've put together a list of tips to help you stay focused and motivated.
-We hope these tips help you find success with your at-home learning journey.
+Either way, we get it.
+That's why we've put together this list of tips to help you stay focused and motivated.
+Hopefully, they'll help you find success with your at-home learning journey.

 ⏰ 1.
 Stick to a schedule

 Whether you’re in school, working, or learning a new skill from home, sticking to a schedule is important.
 It can help things feel a little more structured, even though work, study, and play may all be happening in the same room.

 Sticking to a schedule can help you feel productive, organized, and sane.
 So try writing out a schedule that incorporates structured time for learning.
 Be sure to build in time for relaxation and self-care too!

 Here’s an example of what your daily schedule might look like if you're learning full time.
 If you're in school, include slots for your college courses — as well as time for learning on Codecademy!

 |7:00 AM||Wake up, relax or meditate, make breakfast|